Murder warrant issued in 2005 disappearance of Ashley Parlier

-BATTLE CREEK, Mich. — Murder charges have been filed against a man in the 2005 death of a Battle Creek woman.
+BATTLE CREEK, Mich. — Murder charges have been filed against a suspected serial killer for the 2005 death of a Battle Creek woman.

 The Calhoun County Sheriff’s Office says they have requested murder charges against Harold David Haulman III for the death of Ashley Parlier.